 Misaimed Fandom: Hexxus has a huge following.
 Just read the comments for "Toxic Love" on YouTube.
 But this is what happens when you let Tim Curry do speaking and singing parts for your villain character; he just might become an Anti-Role Model.

 Narm: The kangaroo mother's Skyward Scream in the second movie, where she drops to her knees while surrounded by flames and shouts "MY BAAAAAAABYYYYYYYY!!"
 The overly dramatic moment comes out of nowhere, and just looks silly with a cartoon kangaroo.

-Some Anvils Need to Be Dropped: Okay, so the movie was a little poorly conceived on the whole... but Batty and his rap are generally considered to be a legitimately good message because, in the decade prior to the film's release, a lot of the stuff portrayed in the rap was done to animals in testing (look up the Mary Kay Corporation's history of animal testing sometime - or don't, if you have a weak stomach).
+Some Anvils Need to Be Dropped: Okay, so the movie was a little poorly conceived on the whole... but Batty and his rap are generally considered to be a legitimately good message because, in the decade prior to the film's release, a lot of things portrayed in the rap was done to animals in testing.
+(Look up the Mary Kay Corporation's history of animal testing sometime - or don't, if you have a weak stomach).

 FernGully tends to get some credit for inspiring some of the animal rights legislation later in the decade (having the bat voiced by Robin Williams undoubtedly helped).